OpenEvalProject/evals/manuscripts/elife-24336/v1/manuscript.md

 Etiolated emo-RNAi seedlings germinated on inductive medium showed a severe defect in elongation of both roots and hypocotyls (Figure 2D).
 Ethylene overproduction is not the underlying cause since the biosynthesis inhibitor aminovinylglycine (AVG) does not rescue the phenotype (Figure 2H).
 In addition, the hypocotyls are hookless even in the presence of the ethylene biosynthesis precursor 1-aminocyclopropane-1-carboxylate (ACC) (Figure 2F).
 Both apical hook development and ethylene-induced hook exaggeration have been most extensively connected with auxin (Stepanova et al., 2008; Vandenbussche et al., 2010; Zádníková et al., 2010).
 Taking into account that light grown emo-RNAi/amiRNA(em)o seedlings exhibit a wavy root phenotype and do not form lateral roots, the phenotypic features might be related to alterations in auxin-mediated processes.
 Since the independent emo-RNAi/amiRNA-(em)o-lines reacted in a qualitatively and quantitatively comparable manner, we focused on the characterization of emo1-RNAi.

-## RNAi of 14-3-3 epsilon members interferes with auxin transport-dependent processes
+### RNAi of 14-3-3 epsilon members interferes with auxin transport-dependent processes

-Auxin-induced gene expression was not severely affected in roots of the mutant following ethanol treatment (
+Auxin-induced gene expression was not severely affected in roots of the mutant following ethanol treatment (Figure 2—figure supplement 2), indicating that auxin perception and the subsequent degradation of Aux/IAA repressors were not compromised.
+We therefore tested whether interference with 14-3-3 function impacts auxin-transport dependent processes, such as lateral root formation and response to gravity.
+Upon ethanol treatment (3 days) in the presence of the transportable synthetic auxin naphthalene acetic acid (NAA) (48 hr), discrete lateral root primordia formed along the main root of control seedlings (Figure 3B).
+By contrast, emo1-RNAi seedlings displayed highly disorganized proliferation of pericycle cells (Figure 3E).
+This resembles wild-type roots treated with the non-transportable auxin analogue 2,4-dichlorphenoxyacetic acid (2,4D) (Figure 3C) (Geldner et al., 2004).
+In addition, emo1-RNAi roots failed to orient their growth with respect to the gravity vector (Figure 2—figure supplement 3A–D) and moreover, etiolated seedlings had agravitropic hypocotyls (Figure 2—figure supplement 3F,G).
+Yet, another process that depends on polar auxin transport in the shoot is the formation of adventitious roots as a consequence of surgical removal of the primary root (Geldner et al., 2004).
+As expected, wildtype seedlings spontaneously regenerated a root from the hypocotyl stump, while emo1-RNAi seedlings were unable to form adventitious roots (Figure 2—figure supplement 3M–P).
+Together, these data show that the function of 14-3-3 epsilon group members is required for auxin-transport-dependent development in both roots and shoots.

 ![Figure 3.](https://cdn.elifesciences.org/articles/24336/elife-24336-fig3-v1.jpg)

-**Figure 3.:** emo-RNAi induction.Seedlings grown for 4 days in the absence of ethanol were transferred to inductive medium for 24 hr followed by treatment with exogenous auxin.(A) to (F) Lateral root primordia of wildtype (A–C) and emo1-RNAi (D–F) after 48 hr of treatment with either mock solution (A, D), 1 μM NAA (B, E) or 1 μM 2,4D (C, F) in the presence of ethanol.
-(G) to (L) Auxin response gradients visualized by DR5::GUS in wild type (G–I) and emo1-RNAi (J–L) after treatment with either mock solution (G, J) or 0.1 μM NAA for either 24 hr (H, K) or 48 hr (I, L) in the presence of ethanol.DOI: http://dx.doi.org/10.7554/eLife.24336.010
+**Figure 3.:** Seedlings grown for 4 days in the absence of ethanol were transferred to inductive medium for 24 hr followed by treatment with exogenous auxin.(A) to (F) Lateral root primordia of wildtype (A–C) and emo1-RNAi (D–F) after 48 hr of treatment with either mock solution (A, D), 1 μM NAA (B, E) or 1 μM 2,4D (C, F) in the presence of ethanol.
+(G) to (L) Auxin response gradients visualized by DR5::GUS in wild type (G–I) and emo1-RNAi (J–L) after treatment with either mock solution (G, J) or 0.1 μM NAA for either 24 hr (H, K) or 48 hr (I, L) in the presence of ethanol.

 ![Figure 3—figure supplement 1.](https://cdn.elifesciences.org/articles/24336/elife-24336-fig3-figsupp1-v1.jpg)

-**Figure 3—figure supplement 1.:** emo-RNAi induction.(A, B, E–G) DR5rev::GFP activity in root tips of wild type (A, E) and emo1-RNAi (B, F) after transfer to inductive medium for 2 days (A, B) and gravistimulation (6 hr, 90°) (E, F).
+**Figure 3—figure supplement 1.:** (A, B, E–G) DR5rev::GFP activity in root tips of wild type (A, E) and emo1-RNAi (B, F) after transfer to inductive medium for 2 days (A, B) and gravistimulation (6 hr, 90°) (E, F).
 Arrowheads indicate gravity vector.
 Percentage of GFP signal in the gravistimulated side of the root is shown in (G) (n = 10 roots).
-(C, D) DR5rev::GFP activity in root tips of emo1-RNAi after transfer to inductive medium for 4 days (C) and 7 days (D).DOI: http://dx.doi.org/10.7554/eLife.24336.011
+(C, D) DR5rev::GFP activity in root tips of emo1-RNAi after transfer to inductive medium for 4 days (C) and 7 days (D).

-## RNAi of 14-3-3 epsilon members interferes with auxin distribution
+### RNAi of 14-3-3 epsilon members interferes with auxin distribution

 Because gravitropic growth and formation of both lateral and adventitious roots depend on dynamic auxin redistribution (Geldner et al., 2004; Luschnig et al., 1998; Benková et al., 2003), we investigated the effect of RNAi induction on auxin distribution with the auxin reporter DR5::GUS (Ulmasov et al., 1997; Sabatini et al., 1999) as well as DR5rev::GFP (Friml et al., 2003).